The silence of the weights: a structural pruning strategy for attention-based audio signal architectures with second

-In this paper, we focus on the AST architecture, a transformer-based architecture that achieves state-of-the-art performance on many classification tasks.
-In particular, we present results on two classification datasets: Audioset (the balanced version) and SpeechCommand 2.
-For results on Audioset, we use the starting weights provided by the authors.
-For SpeechCommand2, we trained the architecture starting from the provided pre-trained weights and following the authors' instructions.

-We test all combinations of pruning schemes, scoring metrics and threshold approaches on AST.
-Pruning is applied iteratively for $6$ steps; at each iteration, we prune 10\% of the parameters from the attention blocks.
-After each iteration, we fine-tune the model using LoRA for $3$ epochs on SpeechCommands and 4 for AudioSet with a learning rate of $10^{-4}$.
-For SpeechCommand, we use the test set for the evaluation of the model performance and inference time.
-In contrast, we use the validation set to compute Fisher information and the training set for the fine-tuning process.
-AudioSet, instead, does not provide a validation set, so we use a subset of the balanced training set to compute Fisher information.
+\paragraph*{Experimental setup} We test our pruning approach on two architectures: AST for audio classification tasks and Whisper for machine transcription and translation.
+For AST, we present results on Audioset (the balanced version available on \href{https://huggingface.co/datasets/agkphysics/AudioSet}{Huggingface}) and SpeechCommand 2.
+For Whisper, we use the "medium" model, with weights provided by OpenAI via \href{https://huggingface.co/openai/whisper-medium}{Hugging Face} and evaluate on both transcription and translation tasks.
+We test all combinations of pruning schemes, scoring metrics, and threshold approaches on both architectures.
+Pruning is applied iteratively for $10$ steps; at each iteration, we prune 10\% of the parameters from the attention blocks.
+For AST, we fine-tune the model after each iteration using LoRA~\cite{lora} for $3$ epochs with a learning rate of $10^{-4}$ and AdamW optimizer.
+For Whisper, we use a mix of LibriSpeech \cite{librispeech}, MultiLingual LibriSpeech (MLS) \cite{MLS}, CommonVoice \cite{commonvoice}, VoxPopuli \cite{voxpopuli}, FLEURS \cite{fleurs}, and CoVoST \cite{covost}, totalling 33k hours of audio for fine-tuning, with a learning rate of $10^{-4}$ and SGD optimizer.